Johns-Eastern-Company/jepy/README.md

 You can also [click here](https://je-api.com/) to see if the server is up, too.

+## Operating System

+This package is operating system agnostic.
+It has been tested on Windows 10 and Ubuntu 19.10.

 ## Dependencies

 Jepy wouldn't be possible without [Requests](https://pypi.org/project/requests/).
 It is the only non-built-in dependency (and it will automatically install with `pip`).